Combining probability distributions: Extending the logarithmic pooling approach: Assigning the weights in logarithmic pooling

-One could also want to choose the pooling weights so as to minimise the total Kullback-Liebler divergence between each proposed distribution and the pooled distribution.
-Let $d_i = \text{KL}(f_i || \pi)$ and let $L(\boldsymbol\alpha)$ be a loss function such that
+One could also wish to choose the pooling weights so as to minimise the total Kullback-Leibler divergence between the pooled distribution, $\pi$, and each distribution in $\mathbf{F}_{\theta}$.
+Let $E_i[g]$ be the expectation of a measurable function $g: \boldsymbol{\Theta} \to \mathbb{R}$ with respect to each density $f_i$.
+We can define a loss function such that